National Grid (NG.) Ord 12, 204/473p

 Our view

-National Grid’s full-year results saw it announce a mammoth investment plan alongside a £6.8bn equity raise.
-This raise is bigger and sooner than markets were expecting, which combined with rebasing the 2024 dividend at a lower level, caused the valuation to take a tumble on the day.
+Investor sentiment has strengthened since the group announced a mammoth investment plan alongside a £6.8bn equity raise back in May.
+This raise was bigger and sooner than markets were expecting, which combined with rebasing the 2024 dividend at a lower level, unsettled markets at the time.

-With the energy landscape changing fast, the group’s attempting to plant itself at the centre of the electric revolution.
+But that news seems to have been digested well now.
+The energy landscape’s changing fast, and the group’s attempting to plant itself at the centre of the electric revolution.
 Investment in energy infrastructure is set to rise significantly to around £60bn over the five years ending March 2029, nearly double the investment over the past five years.

 Alongside this, the portfolio is being streamlined, with a couple of assets that don’t fit the new strategy set to be sold off.
 This will free up extra cash to plough back into other areas of the business while also allowing management to focus on building out its energy infrastructure.